LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/shop-ui/README.md

 node server.js
 ```

 The UI communicates with the API on `http://localhost:3005`.
 You can browse products, register and log in, add items to your cart, and simulate a purchase.
-Each protected action includes the password in the `X-Reauth-Password` header so the backend can validate the session on every request.
-If a protected call is denied (HTTP 401), the UI now logs you out automatically so the login button becomes available again.
+When the backend enforces per-request re-authentication, protected actions prompt for your password and send it in the `X-Reauth-Password` header.
+If you cancel or enter it incorrectly, the UI logs you out so the login button becomes available again.